Trifoia/trifoia-config/README.md

    * Configuration configurations
    *
    * This is a top level configuration category that includes values that
-   * effect the function of the simply-config utility itself */
+   * effect the function of the trifoia-config utility itself */
   config: {
     /**